 This is a great starting point as well as a great way to become familiar with GDS if you have not used it before.
 This template is the perfect way to build the starting point of a great reporting dashboard that you can build on and continue to customize to your own needs.

 And if you are looking to take your Data Studio skills to the next level, here are some awesome resources that we recommend you take the time to look over and learn from:

 - Data Driven U’s Strategic Guide To Building Powerful Reports

 - How to Take Search Console to the Next Level with Google Data Studio

 - How to Build Speed Dashboards in Google Data Studio

 Dive in and have a play around; once you have got the hang of GDS, you will learn to love it and realize there are so many ways it can take your reporting to the next level.

 There we go, a practical guide to producing better SEO reports using metrics that really matter.

-Don't include metrics for the sake of it and always have a conversation with clients or stakeholders in your business to find out how you can make their jobs easier with the reports you send.
+Lastly, don’t include metrics for the sake of it.
+Always have a conversation with clients or stakeholders in your business to find out how you can make their jobs easier with the reports you send.